 “Doubts are the ants in the pants of faith.”Fred Buechner

-Good Friday–an odd name for this day.
-If you’re Christian and you go to church today you know the day is observed as solemn, for obvious reasons.
-In the course of 24 hours, Jesus was abandoned by his friends, the ones who loved and believed in Him.
-He chose not to use his magical powers to walk on water the heck out of a brutally painful situation, as most every other human would do.
-Instead, He accepted his friends’ shortcomings and loss of faith and betrayal, and chose to live out the fate of unfolding doom and gloom.
+“Good Friday,” an odd name for this day.
+If you go to church today, you know the day is observed as solemn, and for obvious reasons.
+In the course of 24 hours, Jesus was abandoned by his friends who loved and believed in Him.
+He chose not to use his magical powers to walk (on water) the heck out of a brutally painful situation, as most every other human would do.
+Instead, He accepted his friends’ shortcomings, loss of faith, betrayal and chose to live out the fate of unfolding doom and gloom.

-The Easter story gives us a model of what we do not if, but when, we experience excruciating loss, betrayal, or separation.
-Meditation, time in nature, exercise, music, breathwork, focused living; there are many ways to quiet the mind and set the stage to listen.
+The Easter story gives us a model of what we do, not if, but when, we experience excruciating loss, betrayal, or separation.
+Meditation, time in nature, exercise, music, breathwork, focused living: there are many ways to quiet the mind and set the stage to listen.
 We wait patiently before we respond mindfully, with faith and space between stimulus and response.

 Breathe, forgive, and be comfortable sitting in the presence of uncomfortable emotions.
 Observe your response.
 No better way to understand than to remember the Easter story this Good Friday.